Weekday Cross: The Cross

 A cross (probably not the first) was erected about 1529-1530.
 The Chamberlain's Accounts contain items of expenditure relating to the purchase of stone and sand and payment to John Mychyll for working the stone.
 There is also reference to the purchase of drink that was drunk at the cross on Corpus Christi.
 This may relate to a celebration to mark its completion.

 About 1711 the "Cross" was familiarly known as "The Pillar."
 In 1736, the Crosses were cleaned at a cost of 1s 4d This cross was pulled down in 1804, the Corporation of Nottingham recording:

 A new Cross was erected in the late 1993 by Nottingham Civic Society.

 The site

 The market

 The Monday market was for fresh vegetables and butter.
 Later it moved from Weekday Cross to the 'Monday Cross', now near St. Peter's Square.

 A market was held on Wednesdays and Fridays.
 It was possible to buy butter, eggs, pigeon, wild fowl, fruit and fish.

 The Guildhall

 When the merchants established a Guild to regulate trade they erected a Nottingham Guild Hall on Weekday Cross.
 This building became the Court House and Town Hall when the borough had its own mayor and aldermen.

 This site is now occupied by the Nottingham Contemporary art gallery.

 Nottingham Bluecoat School

 In 1723, land was given by William Thorpe on High Pavement in Weekday Cross was used and the Nottingham Bluecoat School migrated there, remaining for over a century.

+The Blind Rabbit

+The Weekday Cross, is directly outside The Blind Rabbit, and people can see it, while sitting in the outside drinking area.